Ecomodernism: Description

 Ecomodernism embraces substituting natural ecological services with energy, technology, and synthetic solutions as long as they help reduce impact on environment.
-Among other things, ecomodernists embrace agricultural intensification, genetically modified and synthetic foods (for their reduced usage of herbicides and pesticides), fish from aquaculture farms, desalination and waste recycling, urbanization, and replacing low power-density energy sources (e.g. firewood in low-income countries, which leads to deforestation) with high power-density sources as long as their net impact on environment is lower (nuclear power plants, and advanced renewables).
-Key among the goals of an ecomodern environmental ethic is the use of technology to intensify human activity and make more room for wild nature.

-Debates that form the foundation of ecomodernism were born from disappointment in anti-scientific policies of traditional organizations who categorically denied zero-emission energy sources such as nuclear power, thus leading to actual increase of reliance of fossil gas and increase of emissions instead of reduction (e.g. Energiewende).
+Debates that form the foundation of ecomodernism were born from disappointment in traditional organizations who denied use of advanced technologies such as nuclear power thus leading to an increase of reliance of fossil gas and increase of emissions instead of reduction (e.g. Energiewende).
 Coming from evidence-based, scientific and pragmatic positions, ecomodernism engages in the debate on how to best protect natural environments, how to accelerate decarbonization to mitigate climate change, and how to accelerate the economic and social development of the world's poor.
 In these debates, ecomodernism distinguishes itself from other schools of thought, including ecological economics, degrowth, population reduction, laissez-faire economics, the "soft energy" path, and central planning.
 Ecomodernism draws on American pragmatism, political ecology, evolutionary economics, and modernism.
 Diversity of ideas and dissent are claimed values in order to avoid the intolerance born of extremism and dogmatism.